datasciencecampus/pygrams/docs/tech-report.md

 </br>

-and tfidf becomes:
+and TF-IDF becomes:

 $tfidf_{ij} = \frac{tf_{ij}}{l^2_j} * log(\frac{\ N}{df_i})$

-# Producing the TFIDF matrix in our pipeline
+# Producing the TF-IDF matrix in our pipeline

 # Pre-processing
-The text corpus is processed so that we strip out accents, ownership and bring individual words into a base form using Lemmatization.
-For example the sentence 'These were somebody's cars' would become 'this is somebody car'.
-Once this is done, each document is tokenized according to the phrase range requested.
-The tokens then go through a stopword elimination process and the remaining tokens will contribute towards the dictionary and term-frequency matrix.
-After the term-count matrix is formed, the idf weights are computed for each term and when applied form the tfidf matrix.
+The text corpus is processed so that we strip out accents, ownership and bring individual words into a base form using Lemmatisation.
+For example, the sentence 'These were somebody's cars' would become 'this is somebody car'.
+Once this is done, each document is tokenised according to the phrase range requested.
+The tokens then go through a stop word elimination process and the remaining tokens will contribute towards the dictionary and term-frequency matrix.
+After the term-count matrix is formed, the inverse document frequency weights are computed for each term and when applied form the TF-IDF matrix.

 # Post processing

 ## Issues when using mixed length phrases
 There are some issues when using mixed length phrases.
-That is for a given tri-gram ie. 'internal combustion engine', its associated bi-grams 'internal combustion' and 'combustion engine' as well as its unigrams 'internal', 'combustion' and 'engine' will receive counts too.
-So as a post-processing step, we deduct the higher-gram counts from the lower ones in order to have a less biased output of phrases as a result.
+That is for a given tri-gram, e.g. 'internal combustion engine', its associated bi-grams 'internal combustion' and 'combustion engine' as well as its unigrams 'internal', 'combustion' and 'engine' will also be counted.
+To remove double-counting of terms, we post-process the counts and deduct the higher-gram counts from the lower-gram counts in order to have a less biased output of phrases as a result.

-## Reducing the tfidf matrix size
+## Reducing the TF-IDF matrix size
-The TFIDF sparse matrix grows exponentially when bi-grams and tri-grams are included.
-The dictionary of phrases on the columns of the matrix can quickly grow into tens of millions.
+The TF-IDF sparse matrix grows exponentially when bi-grams and tri-grams are included.
+The dictionary of phrases which forms the columns of the matrix can quickly grow into tens of millions.
 This has major storage and performance implications and was one of the major challenges for this project.
-In order to allow for faster processing and greater versatility in terms of computer specification needed to run the pygrams pipeline we investigated various optimizations
+In order to allow for faster processing and greater versatility in terms of computer specification needed to run the pyGrams pipeline we investigated various optimisations

-We decided to discard non-significant features from the matrix and cache these, along with the document dates stored as a single integer rather than a datetime object.
+We decided to discard non-significant n-grams from the matrix, and also stored document dates as a single integer (rather than a datetime object).
+The resulting data was then cached.
-The matrix optimization is performed by choosing the top _n_ phrases (uni-bi-tri-grams) where _n_ is user configurable and defaults to 100,000.
-The top _n_ phrases are ranked by their sum of tf-idf over all documents.
-In order to reduce the final object size, we decided to store the term-count matrix instead of the tf-idf as this would mean that we could use uint8 (i.e. a single byte) instead of the tf-idf data, which defaults to float64 and is eight bytes per non-zero data element.
-When the cached object is read back, it takes linear time to calculate and apply the weights so as an acceptable trade-off against storing the full tf-idf matrix.
-This reduces the size of the cached serialized object by a large factor, which means that it can be de-serialized faster when read back.
+The matrix optimisation is performed by choosing the top _n_ phrases (uni-bi-tri-grams) where _n_ is user configurable and defaults to 100,000.
+The top _n_ phrases are ranked by their sum of TF-IDF over all documents.
+In order to reduce the final object size, we decided to store the term-count matrix instead of the TF-IDF as this would mean that we could use uint8 (i.e. a single byte) instead of the TF-IDF data, which defaults to float64 and is eight bytes per non-zero data element.
+When the cached object is read back, it takes linear time to calculate and apply the weights so as an acceptable trade-off against storing the full TF-IDF matrix.
+This reduces the size of the cached serialised object by a large factor, which means in turn it can be de-serialised faster when read back.
 This way we managed to store 3.2M US patent data documents in just 56.5 Mb with bzip2 compression.
-This file is stored on our [github page](https://github.com/datasciencecampus/pyGrams/tree/develop/outputs/tfidf/USPTO-mdf-0.05) and has been used to produce all the results in this report.
+This file is stored on our [github page](https://github.com/datasciencecampus/pyGrams/tree/develop/outputs/tfidf/USPTO-mdf-0.05) and has been used to produce the results in this report.

 We also append the command line arguments used to generate our outputs so that readers can reproduce them if they wish.
-The time it takes to cache the object is six and a half hours on a macbook pro with 16GB of RAM and i7 processor, but subsequent queries run in the order of one minute for popular terminology and a 7-8 minutes for timeseries outputs without forecasting.
+The time it takes to cache the object is six and a half hours on a macbook pro with 16GB of RAM and i7 processor, but subsequent queries run in the order of one minute for popular terminology and a 7-8 minutes for time series outputs without forecasting.

 ## Filtering
+Once the cached object is read we filter rows and columns based on the user query to reduce the number of patents examined and to focus the n-grams we analyse.

 ### Document filtering
-Once the cached object is read we filter rows and columns based on the user query in order to produce the right results

 Document filtering comprises:

 - Date-Time filters, restricting the corpus to documents with publication dates within a specified range.
 - Classification filters, restricting the corpus to documents that belong to specified class(es).
-For the patents example this is cpc classification.
+For the patents example this is the CPC classification.

 ### Term filtering

+Term filtering removes individual n-grams from the TF-IDF matrix as opposed to entire patents.
+The different filters are now explained.

-#### Stopwords
+#### Stop words

-Stopwords are handled using three user configurable files.
-The first one, 'stopwords_glob.txt' contains global stopwords, including a list of standard
-English stopwords; These stopwords are applied before tokenization.
-The file 'stopwords_n.txt' contains bi-gram or tri-gram stopwords.
-This stopword list is applied after tokenization for phrases containing more than one word.
-Finally, the file 'stopwords_uni.txt' contains unigram stop words and is applied after tokenization too.
+Stop words are words that are ignored as they are are regarded as noise when stastically examining a body of text, and handled using three user configurable files. `stopwords_glob.txt` contains global stop words, including a list of standard English stop words; these stop words are applied before tokenisation.
+The file `stopwords_n.txt` contains bi-gram or tri-gram stop words.
+This stop word list is applied after tokenisation for phrases containing more than one word.
+Finally, the file `stopwords_uni.txt` contains unigram stop words and is also applied after tokenisation.

 #### Word embedding

-The terms filter in PyGrams is used to filter out terms which are not relevant to terms inputted by the user.
+The terms filter in pyGrams is used to filter out terms which are not relevant to terms selected by the user.
 To do this, it uses a GloVe pre-trained word embedding.
-However, our pipeline can be used with other models like word2vec or fasttext.
+However, our pipeline can be used with other models such as word2vec or fasttext.
 Glove has been chosen for practical purposes as it is low in storage and fast on execution.

 ##### What is a GloVe pre-trained word embedding?

-**GloVe is an unsupervised learning algorithm for obtaining vector representations for words.** For a model to be 'pre-trained' the algorithm needs to be trained on a corpus of text where it learns to produce word vectors that are meaningful given the word's co-occurance with other words.
+GloVe is an unsupervised learning algorithm for obtaining vector representations for words.
+For a model to be 'pre-trained' the algorithm needs to be trained on a corpus of text where it learns to produce word vectors that are meaningful given the word's co-occurrence with other words.
 Once the word vectors have been learnt either the Euclidean or the cosine distance between them can be used to measure semantic similarity of the words.

 Below is a visual representation of a vector space for the term MEMS  (Micro-Electro-Mechanical Systems):

 ![img](img/embedding.png)

-The model used for PyGrams has been trained on a vocabulary of 400,000 words from Wikipedia 2014 and an archive of newswire text data called Gigaword 5.
-For our purposes, the 50 dimensional vector is used to reduce the time it takes for the filter to run (particularly with a large dataset).
+The model used for pyGrams has been trained on a vocabulary of 400,000 words from Wikipedia 2014 and an archive of newswire text data called Gigaword 5.
+For our purposes, the 50 dimensional vector is sufficient as it reduces the time it takes for the filter to run (particularly with a large dataset).

-All GloVe word vectors can be downloaded [here](https://nlp.stanford.edu/projects/glove/).
+You can download the [GloVe word vectors](https://nlp.stanford.edu/projects/glove/) directly from Stanford University.

 ##### How does it learn word vectors?

-Unlike other embedding models, GloVe is a count-based model meaning it is a based on a counts matrix of co-occuring words where the rows are words and the columns are context words.
-The rows are then factorized to a lower dimensionality (in our case 50) to yield a vector representation that is able to explain the variance in the high dimensionality vector.
+Unlike other embedding models, GloVe is a count-based model meaning it is a based on a counts matrix of co-occurring words where the rows are words and the columns are context words.
+The rows are then factorised to a lower dimensionality (in our case 50) to yield a vector representation that is able to explain the variance in the high dimensionality vector.

+[Ian - don't need this detail - link to the Stanford paper?]

 The steps go as follows: